joshschmelzle/monitornetsh/README.md

 # status

-alpha, garbage
+abandoned

 # known issues

-1. netsh output is based on cached results
+1. this script scrapes `netsh`
-    - this script completely relies on the output of `netsh wlan show interfaces` which relies on cached results.
+    - this script completely relies on the output of `netsh wlan show interfaces`.

-2. netsh does not force a scan or a refresh of results
+2. `netsh` does not force a scan or a refresh of results
+    - `netsh wlan ...` relies on cached scan results and does not trigger scans.
-    - this means signal quality and calculated RSSI will be delayed.
+    - this means signal quality and calculated RSSI will be delayed until some event triggers a scan.
-    - you can manually force a refresh of the results by clicking on the Wi-Fi network icon in the toolbar.
+        + for example, you can manually force a refresh of scan results by clicking on the Wi-Fi network icon in the toolbar.

-3. rssi never reports greater than -50 (even if you are on top of the AP)
+3. rssi calculated in this way will never be greater than -50
-    - the signal quality metric found in the output is a qualitative metric. this script uses linear interpolation to convert signal quality to RSSI. this means the RSSI reported is a calculated metric, not a metric from the WLAN NIC driver.
+    - the signal quality metric found in the output is a qualitative metric.
+    - this script uses linear interpolation to convert signal quality to RSSI, thus arbitrary metric.

 ## conversion formula

-conversion for signal quality (percentage) to RSSI (dBm) is based on how `wlanSignalQuality` is calculated from [wlanapi.h](https://docs.microsoft.com/en-us/windows/desktop/api/wlanapi/ns-wlanapi-_wlan_association_attributes).
+with that said, the conversion for signal quality (percentage) to RSSI (dBm) is based on how `wlanSignalQuality` is calculated from [wlanapi.h](https://docs.microsoft.com/en-us/windows/desktop/api/wlanapi/ns-wlanapi-_wlan_association_attributes).

 > A percentage value that represents the signal quality of the network. `WLAN_SIGNAL_QUALITY` is of type ULONG.
 This member contains a value between 0 and 100.
 A value of 0 implies an actual RSSI signal strength of -100 dbm.
 A value of 100 implies an actual RSSI signal strength of -50 dbm.
 You can calculate the RSSI signal strength value for wlanSignalQuality values between 1 and 99 using linear interpolation.

-pseudo code for how this script calculates RSSI from signal quality:
+here is the pseudo code for how this script calculates RSSI from signal quality:

 ```
 // signal quality to RSSI